West Virgina Defamation Laws

 Recoverable Damages Allowed by West Virginia State Law

-There are three main types of damages that are allowed under West Virginia defamation laws.
+There are three main types of damages allowed under West Virginia defamation laws.
 First there is the actual damage that can be proven.
 Next are general damages, which are blows to a person’s character or reputation that make it difficult or impossible for him to work or cause emotional distress.
 Finally, there are punitive damages that may be given in some cases.

-Recent West Virginia Law Activity
+West Virginia Defamation Law Updates

 March 1, 2013: HB 2791 was introduced.
 The goal of the bill is to exempt “licensed surveyors from liability for defamation or slander of title.”
 Nothing has happened as of the time of this writing.